Please note that some times given are approximations determined by the sequence of events for that day as noted in relevant sources.

 1666 Tuesday 4th September 7 am

-The fire continued to burn despite the best efforts of fire fighters.
-The weather was hot and windy which helped to fan the fire.
+The fire continued to burn despite the best efforts of fire fighters and smoke could be seen as far away as Oxford.
+The weather was again hot and windy which helped to fan the fire and it reached the fashionable shopping area of Cheapside.

 1666 Tuesday 4th September 12 noon

 King Charles II joined the lines of people passing buckets of water to pour on the flames.
-His brother James had stationed himself near the River Fleet where he hoped the river would halt the fire but the easterly wind blew the flames across and the fire burned on.
+His brother James had stationed himself near the River Fleet where he hoped the river would halt the fire but the easterly wind blew the flames across and the fire burned on forcing him to flee the post.

 1666 Tuesday 4th September 4 pm